Back to Blog

 Affect labeling is specific and present-focused.
 You’re naming what you feel right now: “I feel overwhelmed.”
 “I’m experiencing frustration.”
 “This is disappointment.”

 Rumination is abstract and circular.
-You’re analyzing why you feel this way, whether you should feel this way, what it means that you feel this way—without ever simply naming the feeling itself.
+You’re analyzing why you feel this way, whether you should feel this way, and what it means, without ever simply naming the feeling itself.

 Research distinguishes between productive emotional processing and unproductive rumination.
 Affect labeling falls firmly in the productive category because it moves you forward rather than cycling endlessly.